 Indent .5 first line indent.
-Start first one double space under Chapter Heading
+Start first line 1 double space under Chapter Heading

 The kitchen door opened, and I came face to face with a ghost.
-Not a Scrooge's Christmas
+Not a Scrooge's

-Past kind of ghost.
+1" margin on all sides.
+Christmas Past kind of ghost.
 More like the Ghost of Long-Lost Love.
 Bronze complexion, espresso-dark eyes, and hair as black as licorice, Marc Thorne looked as gorgeous as he had when he walked out of my life the day before college graduation.
-1" side margin